Pennsylvania Wilds & The Alleghenies Apple Destinations14 stops

 136 Peight Store Lane, Belleville, PA 17004

 While in the Big Valley, stop at Brookmere Winery (13) in beautiful Belleville for some sweet apple wine.
-Next, drive down the country lane to Peight’s Store (14) for Amish goodies, such as apple fry pies, apple moon pies, and locally made apple cider vinegar to take back home.
+Next, drive down the country lane to Peight’s Country Store (14) for Amish goodies, such as apple fry pies, apple moon pies, and locally made apple cider vinegar to take back home.
 The Brookmere Winery also operates a Bed and Breakfast, and a good night’s sleep in this peaceful valley would be the perfect way to end a day.
 Hope for rain and watch for the most fabulous rainbows ever!